solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ### Resource health

-It is essential to know if the PostgreSQL service has experienced a downtime and the related details.
+It is essential to know if the PostgreSQL service has experienced downtime and the related details.
 Resource health can assist with this information.
 If additional assistance is needed, a contact support link is available.

 ![This image shows Azure Resource Health.](media/resource-health-example.png "Azure Resource Health")

 ### Activity logs

-This area captures the administrative events captured over a period of time.
+This area captures the administrative events captured over some time.

 ![This image shows administrative events in the Azure Activity Log.](media/activity-logs-example.png "Administrative events")